openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 For brevity, mainly the QR code method is discussed as a mechanism to initiate a cross-device protocol flow throughout this specification.
 However, other mechanisms to initiate a cross-device flow are possible.

-# Discovery and Registration

-Just like in conventional OpenID Connect protocol flows, Relying Party and Self-Issued OPs can exchange metadata prior to the transaction, either using [@!OpenID.Discovery] and [@!OpenID.Registration], or out-of-band mechanisms.

-However, in Self-Issued OP protocol flows, such mechanisms may be unavailable if the Self-Issued OP does not have API endpoints for that purpose.
-This specification proposes alternative mechanisms, where Self-Issued OPs and Relying Parties obtain each other's metadata during individual requests.

-If the RP is able to perform pre-discovery of the Self-Issued OP, and knows the Self-Issued OP's Issuer Identifier, [@!OpenID.Discovery] or out-of-band mechanisms can be used to obtain a set of metadata including `authorization_endpoint` used to invoke a Self-Issued OP.
-Note that when the End-User is expected to scan the QR code using the Self-Issued OP application, the RP may formulate a request that only includes the request parameters without including `authorization_endpoint`.

-If the RP is unable to perform pre-discovery of the Self-Issued OPs, a set of static metadata to be used with `openid:` as an `authorization_endpoint` is defined in this specification.

-If the Self-Issued OP is able to perform pre-registration of the RP, `client_id` MUST equal to the client identifier the RP has pre-obtained using [@!OpenID.Registration] or out-of-band mechanisms, and `client_metadata` nor `client_metadata_uri` parameters MUST NOT be present in the Self-Issued OP Request.
-If the Self-Issued OP Request is signed, the public key for verification MUST be obtained during the pre-registration process.

-If the Self-Issued OP is unable to perform pre-registration of the RPs, mechanisms to obtain Relying Party metadata depend on whether the request is signed or not.
-When the request is not signed, metadata can be obtained from the `client_metadata` parameter or using out-of-band mechanisms.
-When the request is signed, the mechanism depends on the syntax of `client_id` and the resolution method used.
-If `client_id` is a HTTPS URL, `client_id` is resolved to obtain all Relying Party metadata from an Entity Statement as defined in [@!OpenID.Federation].
-If `client_id` is a Decentralized Identifier, the public key is obtained from a DID Doc as defined in [@!DID-Core] and the rest of the metadata is obtained from the `client_metadata` parameter.

 # Self-Issued OpenID Provider Invocation {#siop-invocation}

 When the End-user first interacts with the RP, there are currently no established, robust means for the RP to reliably determine a URI of the Self-Issued OP an End-user may have a relationship with or have installed.
 The RP is, therefore, responsible for selecting where to direct the request URL.